msngumo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 FILE9: script that sets the mode of the file hello to rwxr-x-wx
 FILE10: script that sets the mode of the file hello the same as olleh’s mode
 FILE11: script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
+FILE12: script that creates a directory called my_dir with permissions 751 in the working directory.